 Visit a Few Times Throughout the Year to Catch the Special Displays

 While Phipps is amazing all year round, the Holiday and Spring shows in particular are two that shouldn’t be missed.
 The Holiday Show at Phipps is magical, with many Christmas themed decorations throughout as well as a light show in the evenings.
-The train, available in the fall and winter, is definitely a highlight at that time of year.
-Last year, Phipps introduced a new train display in the South Conservatory.
+The train, available in the fall and winter, is definitely a highlight at that time of year Last year, Phipps introduced a new train display in the South Conservatory.
 It perfectly captures the history of Pittsburgh and Phipps, and it truly is one of the best things to do for Christmas in Pittsburgh.